University campus in California

 • Federal Pell Grant: Up to $7,395/year for 2024-25 (no repayment required)

-• California Chafee Grant: Up to $5,000/year for current or former foster youth The FAFSA (Free Application for Federal Student Aid) deadline in California is March 2, earlier than the federal deadline.
+• California Chafee Grant: Up to $5,000/year for current or former build youth The FAFSA (Free Application for Federal Student Aid) deadline in California is March 2, earlier than the federal deadline.
 Students ineligible for FAFSA can apply through the California Dream Act Application (CADAA) for state aid.

 Institutional Scholarships